-This course introduces and acquaints the student with all aspects of music, including outstanding composers, the different types of music they created, how the music is performed, great performers and conductors, and the techniques involved in these fields.
-The class focuses on developing skills necessary to become an intelligent listener.
-Throughout the course the student is introduced to virtually every type and style of music in an attempt to develop music discrimination, taste and appreciation.
+This course introduces and acquaints the student with various aspects of music, including outstanding composers, the different types of music they created, how the music is performed, great performers and conductors, and the techniques involved in these fields.
+Emphasis will be placed upon the development of skills needed to become an intelligent listener.